fairmiracle/AMOUNTAIN/README.md

 | `CGPFixSSTwolayer` | `moduleIdentificationGPFixSSTwolayer` | Module identification on two-layer network |
 | `CGPFixSSMultiLayer` |  `moduleIdentificationGPFixSSMultilayer` | Module identification on multi-layer network |

+## Compile on Windows
+It is not that straightforward to compile with GSL under Windows.
+Someone has created GSL Windows DLL and headers for both 32 and 64-bit in https://code.google.com/archive/p/oscats/downloads.
+Extract gsl-1.15-dev-win32.zip and gsl-1.15-dev-win64.zip into two directories:

+ - C:\GSL\i386
+ - C:\GSL\x64

+and set the environment variable `LIB_GSL` as  `C:/GSL` instead of `C:\GSL`.
+Finally add `C:\GSL\x64\bin` to the `Path` in case missing the DLLs.
+Then the source can be compiled.

 # Refererence
 Dong Li, Shan He, Zhisong Pan, Guyu Hu.
 Active modules for multilayer weighted gene co-expression networks: a convex optimization approach. biorxiv 2016. http://www.biorxiv.org/content/early/2016/06/03/056952